cbrummitt/Rocket_token_bot_tutorial/README.md

 ---

-## :fast_forward: Key takeaways
+## :fast_forward: 8 Key takeaways

 1. You can access Rocket.Chat either in a web browser or in an app (or both).
-	- To use the app, [:arrow_down: download the Rocket.Chat app](https://rocket.chat/download) on your smartphone :iphone: or computer :computer: When you open the app, you enter the server name sent to you in an email: it will look like `https://example.rocket.chat` but with `example` replaced by another word (look for that word in the email).
+	- To use the app, [download the Rocket.Chat app](https://rocket.chat/download) on your smartphone :iphone: or computer :computer: When you open the app, you enter the server name sent to you in an email: it will look like `https://example.rocket.chat` but with `example` replaced by another word (look for that word in the email).
 	- To use your web browser, go to `https://example.rocket.chat` but with `example` replaced by another word (look for that word in the email).
 	- Log in using the username and password sent to you via email.